-Unless otherwise specified in the applicable Pricing Supplement, if the principal of any Discount Note (as defined below) is declared to be immediately due and payable as described herein under "Events of Default- Senior Notes" and "-Subordinated Notes," the amount due and payable with respect to such Note shall be the Amortized Face Amount of such Note as of the date of such declaration and any unpaid interest accrued thereon to the acts of such declaration.
-The "Amortized Face Amount" of a Discount Note that does not bear stated interest shall be an amount equal to the sum of (i) the principal amount of such Note multiplied by the price (which may be expressed as a percentage of the aggregate principal amount thereof) at which such Note is issued (the "Issue Price") set forth in the applicable Pricing Supplement plus (ii) the principal amount of such Note that has accrued at the yield to maturity set forth in the Pricing Supplement (computed in accordance with generally accepted financial practices) to such date of declaration, but in no event shall the Amortized Face Amount of a Discount Note exceed its principal amount.
+Unless otherwise specified in the applicable Pricing Supplement, if the principal of any Discount Note (as defined below) is declared to be immediately due and payable as described herein under "Events of Default-Senior Notes" and "-Subordinated Notes," the amount due and payable with respect to such Note shall be the Amortized Face Amount of such Note as of the date of such declaration and any unpaid interest accrued thereon to the acts of such declaration.
+The "Amortized Face Amount" of a Discount Note that does not bear stated interest shall be an amount equal to the sum of (i) the principal amount of such Note multiplied by the price (which may be expressed as a percentage of the aggregate principal amount thereof) at which such Note is issued (the "Issue Price") set forth in the applicable Pricing Supplement plus (ii) the portion of the difference between the U.S. dollar amount determined pursuant to the preceding clause (i) and the principal amount of such Note that has accrued at the yield to maturity set forth in the Pricing Supplement (computed in accordance with generally accepted financial practices) to such date of declaration, but in no event shall the Amortized Face Amount of a Discount Note exceed its principal amount.